interlynk-io/sbommv/docs/examples.md

                 --output-adapter=interlynk --out-interlynk-url="https://app.interlynk.io/lynkapi"
 ```

-- Above command fetches SBOMs from a `Sigstore` organization for all repositories `cosign`, `rekor`, `fulcio` and many more repositories, except `docs` repo.
-And then all these SBOMs of repo will be uploaded to seperate projects.
-All `cosign`, `rekor`, `fulcio`, etc  SBOMs will be uploaded to `sigstore/cosign` , `sigstore/reko` , `sigstore/fulcio` and many more respectively.
+- **What this does**:
+  - Fetches SBOMs from all repositories in `sigstore` except `docs`.
+  - Uploads them as separate projects in Interlynk.

-### Github Tool Method: Fetch SBOMs from a GitHub Organization by including Specific Repos and then upload to interlynk
+### Github Tool Method

+#### Fetch SBOMs from a GitHub Organization by including Specific Repos and then upload to interlynk

 ```bash
 sbommv transfer --input-adapter=github --in-github-url="https://github.com/sigstore" \